 The tail fins are purely aesthetic.
 Amtrak Cascades trains are sleek and low-slung.
 Current locomotives are seven feet taller than the train cars.
 The tail fins were designed and built onto the trains to make a smooth visual transition from the low trains to the taller locomotives.
 The tail fins make Amtrak Cascades trains look faster and more attractive.
 Upgrades and modifications

 WSDOT began a major interior renovation

 on all the trainsets used on Amtrak Cascades service in 2008.
 The first two phases of the $9 million project began with the refurbishment of both the Coach and Business Class cars, which were outfitted with new leather seating, updated interior color schemes and paneling, and new flooring, as well as improvements to the vestibules (sections between cars).

 In early 2011, WSDOT and Amtrak installed onboard Wi-Fi service on all five Amtrak Cascades trainsets and began upgrading the audio/visual equipment.

-A major renovation of the Bistro and Lounge cars is currently underway to upgrade the interiors, improve passenger mobility and seating, and help Amtrak staff provide more efficient customer service.
+A major renovation of the Bistro and Lounge cars completed in 2013 upgraded the interiors, improved passenger mobility and seating, and helped Amtrak staff provide more efficient customer service.
 These renovations are the final phase of the interior upgrades on the entire fleet begun in 2008.
-After more than a decade of use, the Bistro and Lounge cars are getting new floors, new paint, new upholstery, and re-finished surfaces.
-While each trainset's Bistro and Lounge cars are out of service for their upgrades, the rest of the trainset will luxuriate in a deep-cleaning spa-treatment of its own.
+After more than a decade of use, the Bistro and Lounge cars received new floors, new paint, new upholstery, and re-finished surfaces.
+While each trainset's Bistro and Lounge cars were out of service for their upgrades, the rest of the trainset luxuriated in a deep-cleaning spa-treatment of its own.